 ‘Charles Philip Kelly, from 6 Somme Drive, Belfast, was a Flight Engineer with the Royal Air Force Volunteer Reserve.
 The Lancaster bomber in which he was flying was shot down over Belgium on the night of 25/04/1944.
 There were no survivors.

 On the 50th anniversary of the crash a memorial was erected in the local village to the crew.

 Recently the crash site area has received planning permission for development.

 During the clearing of some trees pieces of aluminium appeared.
 The owner and also developer of the site, granted permission for further investigations.

 Since then, other parts including an engine have been found.

 ‘The proposed plans are to excavate further and to make from the found pieces a symbol for the fallen.
 It will be placed at a special place at the site, a place for remembrance and reflection nearby the crash site.
 The new buildings and the two new streets on the building site will be named after the crew members.’

 The memorial is located on the border of Sint-Katelijne-Waver and Mechelen.
 The event will take place on 25th April 2014, 70 years on from the day the crew lost their lives

 Philip Doms, one of the small group who organized and undertook the erection of the memorial, is in the centre of the image.
-Charles Kelly’s image is in the top right.
+Charles Kelly’s image is top right.